akurasy/DevOps-Complete/README.md

 └── values.yaml

 ```
-#change directory to the heml chart
+#change directory to the helm chart
 cd fastapi-chart

 #remove the default chart directory